noyo0/pands-project/ReadMe.md

 A histogram is a plot that shows frequency distribution (shape) of a set of values.
 A histogram in the context of the Iris dataset can visualise the distribution of the various measurement values of the dimensions of the petals and sepals of the Iris flower. (ref: https://statistics.laerd.com/statistical-guides/understanding-histograms.php) <br>
 Key characteristics of histograms are *peaks* and *spread* that represent the most typical values and how much the data variates, *skewed data* or presence of *outliers* may indicate patterns that could be investigated or errors in the sample.
 (ref: https://chartio.com/learn/charts/histogram-complete-guide/)
-+ **Histogram of sepal lenghts (cm)**
++ **Histogram of sepal lengths (cm)**
-    The histogram is quite widely spread, slightly skewed to the left towards the smaller values which indicates that sepals with shorter than the median lenght are more common than long ones.
-The data shows three distinct peaks indicating sepal lenghts around 5.5cm to be the most common but peaks of sample lengths just under 5cm and between 6.0 and 6.5cm are frequent as well.
+    The histogram is quite widely spread, slightly skewed to the left towards the smaller values which indicates that sepals with less than the median length are more common than long ones.
+The data shows three distinct peaks indicating sepal lengths around 5.5cm to be the most common but peaks of sample lengths just under 5cm and between 6.0 and 6.5cm are a frequent occurrence as well.
 + **Histogram of sepal width (cm)**
-    This histogram is almost symmetric indicating close to normal distribution and has a narrow spread which is not surprising as standard deviation is the smallest in this cathegory at 0.433594.
+    This histogram is almost symmetric indicating close to normal distribution and has a narrow spread which is not surprising as standard deviation is the smallest in this category at 0.433594.
 + **Histogram of petal length (cm)**
     This is a bimodal histogram with two distinct peaks or modes, one at the extreme left indicating a large number of samples with short petals while the other peak is at 4-5cm with a wider base with an almost normal distribution shape.
 Multimodal histograms could indicate subgroups in the dataset.
 + **Histogram of petal width (cm)**
     This a multimodal histogram although similarly to the previous histogram, there is a distinct cluster at the extreme left showing a significant number of samples with narrow petals, the remaining samples are gathering in an almost separate multimodal shape with multiple peaks.

-Since the data is not separated by species the resulting histograms are more suitable to identify outliers and errors but it is worth notig that both histograms representing petal measurements (see: *petal length (cm).png* and *petal width (cm).png*) show a distinct cluster of samples with short and/or narrow petals.
+Since the data is not separated by species the resulting histograms are more suitable to identify outliers and errors but it is worth noting that both histograms representing petal measurements (see: *petal length (cm).png* and *petal width (cm).png*) show a distinct cluster of samples with short and/or narrow petals.

 ## Project task 3.
 Output a scatter plot of each pair of variables
 #### (Program menu: 4.) - Output saved in **pairplot.png** and **sepal_petal.png**